 Kyan Safavi, MD

 Kyan Safavi is a resident in the Department of Anesthesiology at MGH.
-He recently completed a research rotation in the Healthcare Transformation Lab as the clinical lead of product development for the Complex Care Alerts functionality of Mojo 2.0, a secure messaging platform built by MGH’s Lab of Computer Science and a flagship project of the mLab.
+He recently completed a research rotation in the Healthcare Transformation Lab as the clinical lead of product development of the Ping functionality of Mojo 2.0, a secure messaging platform built by MGH’s Lab of Computer Science and a flagship project of the mLab.

 For Dr. Safavi, innovation provides the opportunity to tackle healthcare challenges that are experienced in everyday clinical life.
 The work of innovating involves putting oneself and ideas out there to be examined by others.
 Staying open to feedback, and in fact seeking out that feedback is critical.
 Otherwise the end product may very well satisfy one’s own needs, but nobody else’s.